-- -Lightweight work clothes that you do not mind getting dirty or stained - -For veterinary volunteers, clinic shoes (slip on closed toe shoes, such as Crocs) - -Long sleeved tops and trousers: to protect you from the sun and insect bites - -Sunhat, cap, or bandanna to protect you against the sun, along with plenty of sunscreen/cream - -Torch/flashlight and/or head-torch - -A device with an alarm clock - -Wash towels (they can be bought locally, but options are limited) - -Comfortable shoes or sandals for leisure and closed toe shoes for work - -Lightweight rainproof clothing (e.g. poncho cheap quality ones can be bought locally) - -Earplugs for sleeping - -Simple first aid kit with bandages, antiseptics, and medications (allergies, headache, stomach bugs, etc., though many pharmacies with all general medicines are nearby) - -Work gloves - -Sunglasses - -Power adaptor (2 straight pin or 2 round pin)
+- Lightweight work clothes, you do not mind getting dirty or stained - Long sleeved tops and trousers: to protect you from the sun and insect bites - Sunhat, cap, or bandanna to protect you against the sun, along with plenty of sun cream - Torch/flashlight and/or head-torch - A device with a alarm clock - Wash towels (they can be bought locally, but options are limited) - Comfortable shoes or sandals for leisure and closed toe shoes for work - Lightweight rainproof clothing (e.g. poncho cheap quality ones can be bought locally) - Ensure your mobile phone is unlocked if you wish to buy a Lao sim card for data - Simple first aid kit with bandages, antiseptics, and medications (allergies, headache, stomach bugs, etc.) - Work gloves - High-factor sunglasses, a hat and sunscreen are recommended for protection from the sun - Power adaptor (2 straight pin or 2 round pin)